247 Solitaire title image

 Regardless of the version, Solitaire’s power was staying, as it would soon be at the forefront of a new age of digital gaming.

 In 1990, Microsoft packaged a Solitaire program with its Windows 3.0 operating system, the third iteration of the system for personal computers.
-While it wasn’t the first home computer Solitaire program, beaten by Solitaire Royale in 1987, Microsoft’s built-in game became the definitive experience for Solitaire on the computer.
+While this Solitaire on the computer wasn’t the first home computer Solitaire program, beaten by Solitaire Royale in 1987, Microsoft’s built-in game became the definitive experience for Solitaire on the computer.

 The program has an interesting origin.
 Originally programmed by Wes Cherry and Susan Kare, the pair intended Microsoft’s flagship Solitaire game to make new users of the Windows operating system—or PCs in general—feel more comfortable with graphical interfaces and mouse controls they might not be familiar with.